-■NOTE: For these tests, the meter selector should be set to the OHMS position and the primary wire should be disconnected.
+■NOTE: For these tests, the meter selector should be set to the OHMS position and the primary connector should be removed from the ignition coil.

 Primary Winding

 1. Connect the red tester lead to either terminal; then connect the black tester lead to the other terminal.
 2. The meter reading must be within specification.